 - Tier 5, specialty drugs: These drugs treat complex conditions, like cancer, diabetes, and multiple sclerosis.
 These are the most expensive medications in a formulary, and can be either generic or brand name.

-Some plans also have a sixth tier, select care medications.
-This tier is limited to select generic medications to treat blood pressure, cholesterol, and diabetes.
+- Tier 6, select care drugs: Not every drug plan has this tier, which is limited to select generic medications to treat blood pressure, cholesterol, and diabetes.

 There are requirements for tier structure.

 - Tier 1 should have the lowest cost sharing and cost will go up with the tier.
 A quick check of plans in one zip code shows that the member’s cost for Tier 1 drugs can range from zero to $15 and, for Tier 2, from $7 to $47.